sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 The advantage of integration tests is that, while not fully isolated, devising tests just for a specific integration is easier than devising tests for all the components together.
-As a consequence, the effort of writing such tests is a bit higher than that of unit tests but lower when compared to system tests.
+As a consequence, the effort of writing such tests is a bit higher than that of writing unit tests but lower when compared to system tests.

 #### Disadvantages